RobTillaart/SparseMatrix/README.md

   - 1, 2, 3 (RGB), 4 byte integer or 8 byte doubles
   - struct, complex number
   - etc
+- investigate performance optimizations
+  - linked list, tree, hashing?
 - add examples
   - 2D histogram e.g. temperature vs humidity
   - N queens game.
-- investigate optimizations.
 - should **set()** and **add()** return the number of free places?
-  - no hard code and more informative than just a bool.
+  - more informative than just a bool.
 - can **set()** and **add()** be merged?
 - add link in distanceTable repo
-- uint16_t size for larger platforms.
-  - max matrix still 255 x 255 but more elements <> 0.

 #### new functions

 - walk through the elements?
   - first -> next;  last -> prev.

 #### won't